OSHA 30 Hour Construction Training

 Why do you need OSHA 30 training?
 In accordance with the Occupational Safety and Health act of 1970, employers have become responsible for ensuring a safe and healthy workplace for their employees.

 This training program is a comprehensive review of OSHA procedures, policies, and standards.
 This course will give students a strong understanding of construction safety and health principles as well as place an emphasis on the most hazardous areas using OSHA standards and regulations as a guideline.
+(Free study guides and handbook will be given)

 Although OSHA 30 hour training was originally more appropriate for supervisors, the induction of local law 196 has made this class a popular selection for most construction workers.
 Students will learn to locate and identify OSHA standards in 29 CFR, identify causes of accidents and fatalities in hazardous areas within the worksite while providing abatement technique suggestions for these hazards, and learn to understand most construction processes, materials, and equipment.

-Looking for OSHA 10 Training?
+Looking for OSHA 10 Training Courses?
 Click here.

 OSHA Training NYC DOB Requirement (Local law 196)